History Behind Columbus Day and Indigenous Peoples’ Day

 On this historical day, I encourage you to spend some time researching this holiday and having a discussion with your family.

 Happy Indigenous Peoples’ Day!
-Hope you have a wonderful day!
+We hope you have a wonderful day!

 Reference: Fadel, L. (2019, October 14).
 Columbus Day Or Indigenous Peoples' Day?
 Retrieved October 12, 2020, from https://www.npr.org/2019/10/14/769083847/columbus-day-or-indigenous-peoples-day